jaimefps/book-graph-explorer/README.md

 - do Part I only for everything, then do the rest of the book once all features are implemented

-- plain version of the book, but any mentioned to previous text is a ling to that part of the book (or open a modal with that text?)
+- plain version of the book, but any mentioned to previous text is a link to that part of the book (or open a modal with that text?)

 - highlight the path (or nodes?) that is common to all versions, when multiple are found

 - use gutenberg project for translations of the ethics;
-  email edwin curley (or someone) asking for permition to use edwin's translation
+  email edwin curley (or someone) asking for permission to use edwin's translation

 - give credit to all other tools, and gutenberg project